kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-serengeti-national-park.md

   what_to_see:
     - paragraph: "<b>Bird species </b> Birds call this place home as they are 500 and more of bird species sight to behold.
 It’s the twitchier with species like secretary bird, ostriches, flamingos, eagles and so much more.
 They act as part of major attraction in the park."

     - paragraph: "<b>The wildebeest</b> migration Wildebeest is also termed as the 7 wonders of the world.
 Having a journey of over 1 million wildebeest across with zebras and other animals its beauty in the eye.
-Wildebeest habit is migrating so they do extend to Kenya borders on Maasai mara National park as they trek for miles in search for greener pasture and fresh water thus what makes it beautiful."
+Wildebeest habit is migrating so they do extend to Kenya borders on Maasai Mara National park as they trek for miles in search for greener pasture and fresh water thus what makes it beautiful."

     - paragraph: "<b>Olduvai Gorge</b> Another attraction which is within Serengeti national park.
 Its where the oldest remains of early man were dug from about a million years ago by Dr Louis leaky as a famous East Africa archaeologists, this discovery made changes in evolution of man."